-However he declined to answer questions about the possible identity of his cabinet following media speculation that he was having trouble filling key posts including the vital economy ministry portfolio.
+However, he declined to answer questions about the possible identity of his cabinet following media speculation that he was having trouble filling key posts including the vital economy ministry portfolio.

-But there was no word on whether he would pick a politician with experience in running a large administration or a technocrat similar to the outgoing incumbent, former Bank of Italy official Fabrizio Saccomanni.
+Italian media have speculated on a wide range of possible candidates but there was no word on whether he would pick a politician with experience in running a large administration or a technocrat similar to the outgoing incumbent, former Bank of Italy official Fabrizio Saccomanni.

-"We need a high profile figure.
+"We need a high-profile figure.
 Whether it's a politician is not the main issue," the source said.

 Renzi has promised a radical policy program with reforms to the electoral and constitutional system, to the labor market, and to the public administration and tax systems within the first four months of taking office.

-However details have been sketchy and there has been particular attention on his likely attitude to EU budget rules, following several public statements suggesting he would like to breach strict deficit limits to gain more room for his reform agenda and investment in infrastructure.
+However, details have been sketchy, and there has been particular attention on his likely attitude to EU budget rules, following several public statements suggesting he would like to breach strict deficit limits to gain more room for his reform agenda and investment in infrastructure.

 Renzi was given a mandate to form a government after his center-left Democratic Party forced his rival Enrico Letta to resign as prime minister last week following heavy criticism over the slow pace of economic reform.
-After years of tight austerity policies aimed at controlling a 2 trillion euro public debt, Italy's stagnant economy is barely growing with unemployment, particularly among young people, at record levels.
+After years of tight austerity policies aimed at controlling a 2 trillion euro public debt, Italy's stagnant economy is barely growing, with unemployment, particularly among young people, at record levels.

-Renzi is expected to form a coalition based around his own center-left Democratic Party and the small center-right NCD party which supported Letta but he has also met parties expected to be in the opposition.
+Renzi is expected to form a coalition based around his own center-left Democratic Party and the small center-right NCD party, which supported Letta, but he has also met parties expected to be in the opposition.

-On Wednesday he met both former Prime Minister Silvio Berlusconi, with whom he has already reached an agreement on reforms to the electoral and constitutional system and Beppe Grillo, leader of the anti-establishment 5-Star Movement.
+On Wednesday he met both former Prime Minister Silvio Berlusconi, with whom he has already reached an agreement on reforms to the electoral and constitutional system, and Beppe Grillo, leader of the anti-establishment 5-Star Movement.

-Both will go into opposition but the reaction from the two leaders was starkly different with Berlusconi emerging from the meeting in conciliatory mood.
+Both will go into opposition, but the reaction from the two leaders was starkly different, with Berlusconi emerging from the meeting in conciliatory mood.

-"We will be in opposition but we will support individual measures if we consider they are good for the country," Berlusconi, with whom Renzi has already reached an accord on electoral law reform, told reporters.
+"We will be in opposition, but we will support individual measures if we consider they are good for the country," Berlusconi, with whom Renzi has already reached an accord on electoral law reform, told reporters.

 "You're not a credible person.
 Whatever you say isn't credible," Grillo told the 39-year-old Renzi, who struggled to get a word in.
 "You say a thing one day and then go back on it the next day.
-You're a young boy but at the same time you're old," he said.
+You're a young boy, but at the same time you're old," he said.